SpagAachen/Ballz/README.md

 On Windows you may use Visualstudio or MonoDevelop both with the MonoGame Addin installed.

-On Linux you should use MonoDevelop with the MonoGame Addin in copmbination with Mono-4.0 or higher.
+On Linux you should use MonoDevelop with the MonoGame Addin in combination with Mono-4.0 or higher.

 #### Compiling the Project: